 Our mission is to fill a need in the central/west Alabama area for a secondary form of rehab.
 Sometimes people who have completed a recovery program aren't ready to be in the real world on their own.
-This mission is being completed through the creation of the Will Bright House, located in Fayette, Alabama.
+This mission is being completed through the creation of our new transitional center, Restoration Springs, located in Fayette, Alabama.
 We are calling it "transitional" because our residents will be transitioning to a life not dominated by addiction!

 Will Bright was a kind, caring friend to all, and a drug addict.
 He tried so hard to overcome his addiction, but when he left rehab he had nowhere to go to get a fresh start.
 He got into drugs at such an early age that he really had no formal training of any kind, beyond a high school education.
 Will did have a part time job, but that wasn't enough.
 When you feel unworthy, drugs are an easy fix.
 You are always one decision away from disaster.